Light baryonium states with exotic quantum numbers: Summary

 In summary, we have conducted a systematic investigation of light exotic baryonium states with quantum numbers $J^{PC}=0^{--}$ and $0^{+-}$ within the framework of QCD sum rules.
 The numerical results, presented in Table \ref{mass}, suggest the possible existence of two $0^{--}$ $\Lambda$-$\bar{\Lambda}$ baryonium states with masses of $(2.90\pm0.09)$ GeV and $(3.36\pm0.09)$ GeV, as well as two $0^{+-}$ $\Lambda$-$\bar{\Lambda}$ states with masses of $(2.91\pm0.07)$ GeV and $(3.29\pm0.07)$ GeV, respectively.
 Corresponding nucleon–antinucleon partner states are identified at $(2.69\pm0.07)$ GeV, $(3.07\pm0.08)$ GeV, $(2.86\pm0.07)$ GeV, and $(3.22\pm0.07)$ GeV, respectively.
 In addition, the analysis predicts analogous $\Xi$-$\bar{\Xi}$ configurations with masses of $(3.10\pm0.09)$ GeV, $(3.54\pm0.07)$ GeV, $(3.08\pm0.08)$ GeV, and $(3.45\pm0.08)$ GeV, respectively.
 Potential decay channels of these light exotic baryonium states have been examined and tabulated in Table~\ref{decay}, and such processes are expected to be experimentally accessible at BESIII, Belle II, and LHCb.

-This work was supported in part by Specific Fund of Fundamental Scientific Research Operating Expenses for Undergraduate Universities in Liaoning Province under Grants No. LJ212410165019 and the National Natural Science Foundation of China under Grants No. 12147214.
+This work was supported in part by the National Natural Science Foundation of China under Grants 12575106 and 12147214, and Specific Fund of Fundamental Scientific Research Operating Expenses for Undergraduate Universities in Liaoning Province under Grants No. LJ212410165019.

 \begin{widetext}